thomaslule/twitch-channel/README.md

 A small library to listen to various events that can happen on a twitch channel (chat messages, hosts, donations, raids, subscriptions…)

-You just have to provide the config options, this library connects to the chat, subscribes to webhooks, listen to streamlabs socket, it provides a nice abstraction layer for the various twitch APIs.
+You just have to provide the config options and make your app reachable from the internet, this library connects to the chat, subscribes to webhooks, listen to streamlabs socket.
+It provides a nice abstraction layer for the various twitch APIs.

+## The good things

+The event objects are kept simple and without surprises.

+Every viewer-related event will have the twitch id and the current display name in viewerId and viewerName fields.

+Streamlabs socket notifications (host and donation) are often sent twice by streamlabs, this library takes care of that.

 ## Initialization